DeanGracey/ArcadePipeline/README.md

 ## Troubleshooting

 **Casa complains that libraries are missing:**
 Import the missing library that casa says is missing.
-Check which files are missing by running the following command:
+Check which dependencies are missing by running the following command:
 ```
 ldd path/to/casa/release/lib/python2.7/lib-dynload/_hashlib.so
 ```